 Since the dough for Sourdough Focaccia is really sticky, I highly recommend mixing in a stand mixer fitted with a dough hook attachment and a large mixing bowl (we use Kenwood mixer).
 Whilst it can be done by hand, it is a challenge!

 We also highly recommend that you measure the ingredients by weight, so a digital scale will come in handy.

 Before You Start

 This is an overnight recipe, so you will want to start a day (or even two) before you want to eat your Sourdough Focaccia.
 It is certainly fun to make: the dough is very wet, but you don’t actually need to work with it that much.

 As usual, I use a 100% hydration starter in this recipe.
 That’s the one that’s been fed equal amounts (in weight) of water and flour.
-A mature active starter is a key to a great open texture of good focaccia, so I wouldn’t recommend making one of these until you’ve had and maintained your starter for a good couple months.
+A mature active starter is key to a great open texture of good focaccia, so I wouldn’t recommend making one of these until you’ve had and maintained your starter for a good couple of months.

 This recipe is for 4 people to eat as a snack, or with soup.
 But the recipe can easily be doubled, as long as you use a large baking tray to bake it in.

 The Night Before: Feed Your Starter